 “What really helped me was just talking to people who knew what I was going through.
 That helped a lot,” says Chris, a Marine Corps Veteran “They’d teach me tricks: Like, I found out if you look at the fireworks, it’s not as bad.”

-Baseball games.
-Packed beaches.
-Amusement parks.
-This summer, you might find yourself in situations where you’re surrounded by large crowds and feel uncomfortable.
-It’s not uncommon for some Veterans to feel on edge or overwhelmed in crowded settings, finding it difficult to relax.
+This summer, you might find yourself in situations where you’re surrounded by a crowd and feel uncomfortable.
+It’s not uncommon for some Veterans to feel on edge or overwhelmed in these settings, finding it difficult to relax.

 “When you’re in large crowds or there’s a lot of chaos happening, you have to keep an eye on everything because you don’t know where a potential threat is,” says Casey, a former U.S. Army medic.
 “Because after you see something like a life or death matter, your number one goal is, ‘I’m always going to protect myself.’”

 Feeling on edge is also called hypervigilance, a symptom some Veterans experience because of combat or trauma.
 Being on very high alert — constantly on guard — to possible risk or threats may interfere with the ability to enjoy life or even get through the day.

 “I couldn’t go anywhere having my back exposed — people walking behind me I didn’t know,” says Marcos, a U.S. Marine Corps Veteran who served three tours in Iraq.

 Military training taught Veterans the importance of being observant and alert when they need to be.
 But as a civilian, living in a world where everything feels like a potential threat can be challenging or exhausting.
 Hear how other Veterans have found tools to help cope with feeling on edge and to get back to enjoying life.

 There might be increased pressure to attend social events during the summer.
 Stepping outside of your comfort zone may be challenging at first.